 Table 9.
-High Demand Occupations
+In-Demand (formerly High-Demand) Occupations

-These high demand occupations are not supported by WIOA training (i.e., Individual Training Accounts), unless otherwise included in the Target Occupation List.
-They represent occupations that are in high demand.
-These Occupations fall withing the staffing pattern of the target industries and Selection Criteria includes Percent change $\geq 21.6\%$ and/or Number change (absolute) ≥ 500 Mean Wage $\geq 17.00 hourly (\$35,360 annual).
-Occupations may fall withing the career pathway of the Target Occupations either at a more advanced or entry education level.
+They represent occupations that are in high demand but do not meet as many secondary data targets.
+These Occupations fall within the staffing pattern of the target industries and Selection Criteria includes Percent change >= 21.6% and/or Number change (absolute), >= 500 Mean Wage, >= \$17.00 hourly (\$35,360 annual).
+Occupations may fall within the career pathway of the Target Occupations either at a more advanced or entry education level.
+These In-Demand Occupations are not supported by WIOA training (i.e., Individual Training Accounts), unless otherwise included in the Target Occupation List.
+However, these Occupations are supported through Job Fairs, as well as Work Experience and On the Job Training (OJT) programs.